bosefirmware/ced/baywolf/README.md

 </ul>
 &#9677; 4.1.3 : <a href="https://community.bose.com/t5/Headphones-Archive/QC35II-Firmware-Release-v-3-1-8-Release-notes/td-p/139145">Aug 06, 2018</a></br>
 <ul>
-  <li>Newly purchased QC35II's may come with version 4.1.3 pre-installed on their headset.
-This version was created to support the factory and has no end user facing changes.
+  <li>This version was created to support the factory and has no end user facing changes.
 Our goal is to align the firmware version numbers again in the current months.</li>
 </ul>
 &#9677; 4.3.6 : <a href="https://community.bose.com/t5/Headphones-Archive/QC35-II-Firmware-Update-to-Enable-AR/m-p/191712">Mar 06, 2019</a></br>
 <ul>